Yegorich555/web-ui-pack/demo/src/text.example.md

 # Code style

 Logic below contains best practice for re-using web-ui-pack elements.
-The main idea is create Component native to you framework and use web-ui-pack elements inside.
+The main idea is create Component native to your framework and use web-ui-pack elements inside.
 Using web-ui-pack elements everywhere directly isn't recommended because in this case you need to import components to `main.ts` and if you somehow don't use these anymore it won't be removed by optimizator.

 ## Bad practice